njamesgeorge1223/Microbial-Diversity-Dashboard-with-Plotly/images/README.md

-This folder contains the images of the display HTML file, microbialDiversityIndex.html, for every sample in the Belly Button Biodiversity Data Set.
+This folder contains the images of the displayed HTML file, microbialDiversityIndex.html, for every sample in the Belly Button Biodiversity Data Set.

 ----